Owen-sz/freegeek-info-script/README.md

 # freegeek-info-script
-Shell script for getting info on Linux Mint needed for Freegeek build sheets
+Shell script for getting info on Linux Mint needed for FreeGeek build sheets.

 How to run:

 Clone this repository, cd into it, then run

 ```
 sudo bash freegeek-info.sh